GoogleContainerTools/skaffold/docs/design_proposals/README.md

 Hello Contributors!

-This document describes the process for proposing a new feature or making any big code changes to `skaffold`.
+This document describes the process for proposing a new feature or making any large code changes to `skaffold`.
+By large we mean,  large in impact or large in size.

+An example for large impact changes would be:

+1. Introduce Templating, or
+2. Arbitrary command execution in certain places

+These could be small code changes but large in impact.

 Submitting a proposal before a pull request will likely reduce the back and forth between the contributor and the core team.
-A proposal also ensures, each new feature or a big change has a design review.
+A proposal also ensures that each new feature or a large change has a design review.

-For any new feature, config or big changes, please add a design proposal document as described in [Design Proposal Template](./design-proposal-template.md).
+For any new feature, config or large change, please add a design proposal document as described in [Design Proposal Template](./design-proposal-template.md).

-Once you create a PR with the proposal, someone from the core team will be assigned as a design shepherd.
+Once you create a PR with the proposal, one of the maintainers will be assigned as a design shepherd.
 The role of the design shepherd will be to make
 sure:

-1. The feature/change is within the Skaffold roadmap and the team's general philosophy for the tool and not a one off solution for a specific use case.
+1. The feature/change is aligned with the Skaffold roadmap and the team's general philosophy for the tool and not a one off solution for a specific use case.
 2. The feature/change scope is well defined.
 3. When changing any existing feature, the implementation plan adheres to